pingswept/me30-website/content/logistics/exercises.md

 Image credit: E. Schlaepfer and W. Oskay, 2023, Open Circuits, opencircuitsbook.com
 {{< /hint >}}

-*For an extension to this exercise, re-arrange your circuit so you have one LED that stays on permanently and another that is powered by the button.*

 ## 2. LED circuit details (Class 2)